GoogleCloudPlatform/ai-on-gke/benchmarks/inference-server/triton/README.md

 # AI on GKE: Benchmark TensorRT LLM on Triton Server

 This guide provides instructions for deploying and benchmarking a TensorRT Large Language Model (LLM) on Triton Inference Server within a Google Kubernetes Engine (GKE) environment.
-The process involves building a Docker image with the TensorRT LLM engine and deploying it to a GKE cluster.
+The process involves building a Docker container with the TensorRT LLM engine and deploying it to a GKE cluster.

 ## Prerequisites